nexussjcet/verify.sjcet.in/README.md

 ---

-Built with ❤️ using Bun and Hono# verify.sjcet.in
+Built with ❤️ using Bun and Hono